 "The Magnificent Seven" (Remake), starring Denzel Washington.
 Release September 2016.

 "Alias Grace", Margaret Atwood.
 Released 2017, CBC.

-"The Greatest Showman on Earth", Musical Movie starring Hugh Jackman.
+"The Greatest Showman", Musical Movie starring Hugh Jackman.
 Release Decemeber, 2017.